 Have you ever given blood?
-If you have, consider yourself a hero.
-The World Health Organization, WHO, already does.
+If you have, consider yourself a hero because your small act could save a life.

 The American Red Cross reports that every two seconds, someone in the U.S. needs blood.
 A single car accident victim may need as many as 100 pints.